electric-sql/electric/website/blog/posts/2024-12-09-electric-beta-release.md

 ---
-title: "ElectricSQL BETA release"
+title: "Electric BETA release"
 description: >-
   The Electric sync engine is now in public BETA.
   If you haven't checked out Electric recently, it's a great time to take another look.
 excerpt: >-
-  With version XXX just released, we're delighted to announce that the Electric sync engine is now in public BETA!
+  With version X, the Electric sync engine is now in public BETA!
 If you haven't checked out Electric recently, it's a great time to take another look.
 authors: [thruflo]